These are the people who keep Ya’ Thi Néné running.

 Manager of Corporate Affairs

 Kathy is our Corporate Affairs Manager; she is a member of the Black Lake Denesųłiné First Nation.
 Kathy has degrees in Human Resource Management and Sociology and extensive experience in employment counselling and coaching.
-She also has over 10 years experience in marketing and communication.
+She also has over 10 years experience in marketing and communications.
 YNLR is fortunate to have Kathy join our team.

 Steven Foti

-Project Coordinator
+Project Manager

-Steven is our Project Coordinator, he has a diverse background in planning and experience in project coordination.
+Steven is our Project Manager, he has a diverse background in planning and experience in project coordination.
 Steven has over 15 years experience working in various roles with SaskEnergy.
 His extensive experience in leading and managing projects is an asset to our team.

 Keesha Martin

-IPA Project Coordinator
+ENSA Project Coordinator

 May-Britt Jensen